When looking for a new smoker you are going to run into many problems once you see how diverse the offer at stores is.

 Types of smokers

 Every type of smoker can make great barbecue but it takes the right skills to make this happen.
-This guide refers to several types of smokers where the source of heat is not only charcoal, but also gas, electric or pellet.
+This guide refers to several types of smokers where the source of heat is not only charcoal, but also propane, electric or pellet.

 Each of them is different – it has its own upsides and downsides